7 Proven Strategies to Resolve Depression: Optimizing Mental Well-being with Neuroscience

 4. Sleep: The Key to Emotional Regulation and Overcoming Depression

 Sleep disturbances are a common indicator of depression.
-By prioritizing sleep and establishing a consistent sleep schedule, we can improve emotional regulation and reduce depressive patterns and help us greatly in overcoming depression.
+By prioritizing sleep and establishing a consistent sleep schedule, individuals can improve emotional regulation and reduce depressive patterns.
 Research has shown that sleep deprivation can lead to increased activity in the amygdala, a region responsible for emotional processing, which can exacerbate depressive patterns.

 5. Social Connection: The Power of Human Relationships And Depression